Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Improved gray neutrino transport

 To improve the machinery described in section~\ref{sec:nflux}, we begin with the initial assumption of the ratio of the average neutrino energy and the flux-weighted average neutrino energy given in \eq{eq:energyratiofoucart}.
 The assumption is valid in the diffusion limit, if the opacities go as energy squared.
 In the free-streaming limit we would expect the energy of the flux to be the same as the average energy of the neutrino field.
 In reality, the radiation is neither purely diffusive nor purely free-emission, which means that

 Results from the energy-dependent transport indicate that the flux-weighted average energy matches well with

-especially for the heavy-lepton neutrinos for which the second term in \eq{eq:nflux} is particularly important.
+especially for the heavy-lepton neutrinos (in the region with high scattering opacity) for which the second term in \eq{eq:nflux} is particularly important.
 We, therefore, change the order of the Fermi integrals in \eq{eq:fluxenergy} and \eq{eq:fapprox} to better match the results from the energy-dependent transport.
 The updated expressions are

 and

 The scalar $s^C$ represents the fraction of neutrinos that have gone through a significant optical depth since being emitted.
 This ratio reaches values close to one well before the emitted neutrinos have escaped the PNS.
 Since $s^C = 1$ implies that $\langle\varepsilon^F\rangle = \langle\varepsilon\rangle$ (see \eq{eq:fluxenergy}), the energy correction is effectively turned off once $s^C$ reaches values close to unity.
 The fact that $s^C$ becomes one before the neutrinos have escaped the scattering region leads to an underestimate of the reduction of the average energy of the flux.
 We, therefore, set